toshovski/alto-timeline/README.md

 ```

 `alto-timeline` is an element which visualizes timelines.
-An element used to visualize the timeline.
+See the demo on the [webcomponents.org](https://www.webcomponents.org/element/toshovski/alto-timeline) website.

 'alto-timeline' contains the following parameters:

 <ul>
- <li> title: The title is shown on the left of the timeline
+ <li> title: The title is shown on the left of the timeline and it is capitalized
- <li> icon: icon, shown inside the timeline circle
+ <li> icon: icon, shown inside the timeline circle.
+The size of the icon is 16px
  <li> status: progress and done
 </ul>

-Mixins to change the base
+##Mixins to change the base

 |Custom property | Description | Default|
 ----------------|-------------|----------